iron-software/IronBarcode-Examples/get-started/supported-barcode-formats/README.md

 ### Intelligent Mail Barcode

-The Intelligent Mail Barcode, also known by several names such as IM Barcode, USPS OneCode Barcode, or simply IMB, is a one-dimensional barcode utilized by the United States Postal Service (USPS) to streamline mail sorting and tracking.
+The Intelligent Mail Barcode, also known by several names such as IM Barcode, USPS OneCode Barcode, or simply IMB, is a one-dimensional barcode utilized by the United States Postal Service (USPS) to simplify mail sorting and tracking.
 This barcode efficiently integrates routing and tracking information into a singular code, optimizing mail processing.
 It encodes up to 31 digits of numeric information, which includes details like mailer ID, service type, and serial number.
 It is mainly employed in automated and bulk mail systems, rather than for general data encoding.

 ![Intelligent Mail](https://ironsoftware.com/static-assets/barcode/how-to/supported-barcode-formats/IntelligentMail.png)